-South Africa’s current Climate state does not paint a good picture given that in the past month we have seen two cyclones hit our neighbour countries Mozambique and Zimbabwe and the fact that we also had some heavy rains in the KwaZulu Natal province which resulted in huge floods and deaths.
-This however does not seem to bother the our politicians much as they march straight back to their business as usual stance after the polls while still promising endless jobs in an industry(coal) that is dying a slow death and another one(Oil and Gas) which will see even more climate related challenges head directly towards our shores.
+South Africa’s current Climate state does not paint a good picture.
+In the past month, we have seen two cyclones hit our neighbour countries Mozambique and Zimbabwe and KwaZulu Natal province suffered heavy rainfall which resulted in huge floods and deaths.
+This doesn’t seem to bother our politicians.
+It’s back to their business as usual after the polls, with promises of endless jobs in an industry(coal) that is dying a slow death and another one(Oil and Gas) which will see us dealing with even more climate-related challenges.

-It is clear at this point that more needs to be done moving forward, so we have engaged the 3 top political parties with the guides and follow up emails with questions regarding their positions on climate change as per their manifestos and are hoping to hear back from them once the elections fire dies out and we are also looking to see how our groups on the ground carry on the conversations with the relationships they have built with the political parties.
+It is clear that more needs to be done moving forward.
+We are currently engaged with the 3 top political parties about the guide.
+We’ve also followed up emails with questioning what their positions on climate change and how they are willing to realistically answer the growing concern of climate change.
+Hopefully, we will hear from them once the elections hype dies down.
+More especially, we want to support our groups on the ground in building on the relationships with political parties and continuing with the conversations they’ve initiated in bringing climate change and fossil fuels as a real concern, until the next elections.

 Author: Tshepo Peele, 350.org South Africa Field Organiser